USEFUL INFORMATION: Short introduction to bash

 cp $filename $new_filename

-You can also do pattern substitutions in a variable, using ${variable/pattern/replace} to replace the first occurrence.
+You can also do pattern substitutions in a variable, using ${variable/pattern/replace} to replace the first occurrence of “pattern”.

 filenameR1=sample1.R1.fastq.gz